nyu-polonsky-brine-2019/polonsky-data-workshop-2019/db.md

 [FileMaker Pro](www.filemaker.com) is a database server _and_ graphical user interface

 * {:.fragment} long history and successful product in many environments (cross-platform MacOS and Windows)
-* {:.fragment} early desktop database to integrate multimedia, images, etc.; available for iPhone / iPad applications and one of the first to integrate with clients’ websites
+* {:.fragment} early desktop database to integrate multimedia, images, etc.
 * {:.fragment} anecdotally - seen used in small businesses / organizations / non-profits... for __inventory management__, __donations__, etc.
 	* [current stories](http://www.filemaker.com/solutions/customers/)
 * {:.fragment} although not open source, widely used in the __archival world__ (part of the Digital Humanities community)